 Main article: Natural resource

-Resources can be categorized on the basis of origin:
+Resources can be categorized based on origin:

 Natural resources are also categorized based on the stage of development: